 Introduction to teaching and learning in the Faculty of Medicine (online)

-This workshop will be offered on the following dates:
+This workshop has been adapted for online delivery and will be offered in 2021-22 on the following dates:

-The workshop will comprise a 90-minute live session on the above dates plus one hour of asynchronous activities to be completed in both the week before and after the live session.
+The workshop will comprise a 90-minute live session on the above date plus one hour of asynchronous activities to be completed in both the week before and after the live session.